SkylineCommunications/dataminer-docs-connectors/connector/doc/Ateme_Titan_Live.md

 ### Services Input (Version 4.0.0.x or Higher)

-This page contains the tables that can be used to reconfigure the settings of the IP inputs services: Active Input, TS Smoothing, TS Sync Loss Failover and Timeout, Sync Bytes Erros Failover, PAT Failover and Maximum time between 2 PAT, PMT Failover and Maximum time between 2 PMT, PID Errors Failover and Maximum time between 2 PID, Continuity Failover, Timeframe and Threshold.
+This page contains the tables that can be used to reconfigure the settings of the IP inputs services, including the Active Input, TS Smoothing, TS Sync Loss Failover and Timeout, and more.

 ### Hardware Monitoring Page